catprintlabs/reactive-record/README.md

 # Reactive Record

-#### reactive-record gives your active-record models on the client integrated with react.rb.
+#### reactive-record gives you active-record models on the client integrated with react.rb.

 *"So simple its almost magic" (Amazed developer)*